-The Society has grown in size and we have over 130 members from around the UK.
+The Society has grown in size and we have over 300 members from around the UK and further afield!
 We have an annual meeting and collaborate closely with the RCOG, RCP and BMFMS.

 If you practice in the field of obstetric medicine, or if you are interested in training in obstetric medicine then please join our society.